interactionresearchstudio/YoYoWiFiManager/README.md

 # The Yo-Yo WiFi Manager Library
-The Yo-Yo WiFi Manager Library is an [Arduino](http://www.arduino.cc/download) Library that manages WiFi connectivity for the [ESP8266](https://en.wikipedia.org/wiki/ESP8266) and [ESP32](https://en.wikipedia.org/wiki/ESP32).
-It hosts rich web experiences using HTML and JavaScript that can integrate with external circuitry.
-It also offers a simple means to configure WiFi credentials for devices via a web captive portal.
-Where there are multiple devices to configure at once, it automatically forms a peer-to-peer network and supports broadcast operations.
+The Yo-Yo WiFi Manager Library is an [Arduino](http://www.arduino.cc/download) Library that hosts rich web experiences using HTML and JavaScript on the [ESP8266](https://en.wikipedia.org/wiki/ESP8266) and [ESP32](https://en.wikipedia.org/wiki/ESP32) that simply integrate with external circuitry.
+Operating as a [captive portal](https://en.wikipedia.org/wiki/Captive_portal) hosted webpages can standalone without the dependency of the Internet.
+Alternatively this can be used like the excellent [WiFiManager](https://github.com/tzapu/WiFiManager) library to manage WiFi connectivity for IoT devices.
+In addition, with the Yo-Yo WiFi Manager Library peer-to-peer networks of devices can be simply configured and operate in concert through one webpage.

 ## Installation